Collection in Context

 A design will usually start life as a drawing, selected in the case of UK coins by the Royal Mint Advisory Committee from a number of proposed ideas, though some artists prefer to submit their work in plaster or clay form.
 This design is then modelled in plaster to translate the drawing into a three dimensional work of art.
 Plaster is used at this stage because it gives a better finish than other materials used and allows any errors made to be corrected.
 Some artists today use CAD (computer aided design) modelling which, although requiring a similar degree of skill, can replace the method of working on plaster and results in an acrylic model.

-Plaster model for the Mary Gillick coinage obverse of Elizabeth II
+Plaster model for the Mary Gillick coinage obverse of Her Late Majesty Queen Elizabeth II

 The plaster model is placed on a scanner where a digital camera photographs the details of the design from all angles.
 Modifications can then be made on screen.
 When finalised, the digital file is translated into a cutting programme, instructing a computer-controlled engraving machine to cut the design into a soft piece of steel at coin size, known as a reduction punch.
 This punch is the first in a series of tools which ultimately result in the finished dies used to strike the coins.